 Booking.com is one of the world’s leading digital travel companies.
 Its high standards for availability and quality of service require a robust network infrastructure that demands close and constant monitoring.
-Booking.com uses the Kentik Network Observability Cloud to understand, in unmatched detail, all aspects of its networks to ensure reliability and achieve optimal performance.
+Booking.com uses the Kentik Network Observability Platform to understand, in unmatched detail, all aspects of its networks to ensure reliability and achieve optimal performance.

 Since its founding in Amsterdam in 1996, Booking.com has grown into one of the world’s premier digital platforms for booking travel reservations, including everything from holiday homes, hotels and apartments to rental cars, attractions and flights.
 It serves customers from more than 220 countries and territories in 44 languages and dialects, including more than 100 million monthly active app users globally, drawing on a pool of over 28 million accommodation listings in more than 155,000 destinations around the world.